DataDog/integrations-core/docs/dev/legacy.md

 kind: documentation
 ---

-This documentation explains how to create an Agent check for the Datadog Agent v5 which has been superceded by agent v6.
-It is still possible to write checks for v5 however no new integrations for v5 will be considered upstream.
-To learn more about creating an integrations for agent v6 [refer to the dedicated documentation for creating an Agent check for the Datadog Agent v6][21].
+This documentation explains how to create an Agent check for the Datadog Agent v5, which has been superceded by Agent v6.
+It is still possible to write checks for v5, however no new integrations for v5 will be considered upstream.
+To learn more about creating integrations for Agent v6, [refer to the dedicated documentation for creating an Agent check for Datadog Agent v6][21].

 ## Requirements